Bio

 Experience

-- Assistant Professor, Rutgers University - Camden, (2023 - ): Current research interests include Explainable and Fair Artificial Intelligence for
+- Assistant Professor, Rutgers University - Camden, (2023 - 2025): Research interests include Explainable and Fair Artificial Intelligence for

 Cybersecurity, Social Good, and Health Informatics.
 Leading Cybersecurity, Accountability,